srccast/git-cloner/README.md

 Fail again, fail differently.
 The good news is that setting that env var seem to have changed things, the bad news is that it still doesn't work.
 Even worse - we'll have to read some log output to figure things out.
-As I wrote earlier we try to connect to port 2375, let's see what our docker container says about that:
+As I wrote earlier we try to connect to port 2375, let's see what our docker container has to say about that:

 ```bash
 [tons of output omitted]